TodePond/DreamBerd/README.md

 ## Contributing

+> If you are an influencer, streamer, or content-creator... you must <ins>not</ins> skip this section during your read-through.

 Contributions are welcomed to DreamBerd 3!

 The most helpful way you can help is by donating to the [Stonewall charity](https://www.stonewall.org.uk/).
 This will help to prevent the DreamBerd 3 creator from losing their human rights, allowing maintenance of the project to continue.